 Addictive/aversive behavior mixed with unresolved trauma creates the perfect ingredients for failed relationships, chronic relapse, and in some instances, even death.
 Individuals, spouses, and couples come to Namaste Center for Healing seeking refuge from these destructive behaviors and realize that our approach is the perfect formula for long-term recovery.

-With an expertise in the treatment of intimacy disorders and other co-occurring addictions (i.e. substances, food, financial, etc.), our team provides evidenced-based outpatient treatment in a confidential and respectful atmosphere that ensures success in your recovery.
+With an expertise in the treatment of intimacy disorders and other co-occurring addictions (i.e. substances, food, financial, etc.), our clinical team provides evidenced-based outpatient treatment in a confidential and respectful atmosphere that ensures success in your recovery.
 Our treatment model encompasses a Task-Based Model as well as Mindfulness-Cognitive Therapy, Experiential Therapy, EMDR Therapy, Intensive Trauma Workshops, and Integrative Therapies.

 “Namaste” is a Hindu salutation and means: “I honor the divine in you”.
 At Namaste Center for Healing, our research-based tools teach you how to honor your true self and your loved ones by empowering you to make healthier choices and life decisions.
 If you want to recover, our program is the place for you.

 We specialize in the treating the following issues: